ofekzil/CreateYourOwnStory/README.md

 functionality, rather than extending it.
 It will require me to perform more refactoring and change some usages of the fields across the program.
 However, it will make maintaining and using these fields easier and clearer.

+NOTE: This application was developed as part of the term project for CPSC 210 - Software Construction at UBC.